 If you're looking for a simple lightweight hydration pack and don't care about extras, this bag could be for you.
 The pack provides an adequate carrying experience for light day hikes and casual riding.
 And at $25, it won't set you back too far.

 In a tie for most inexpensive hydration pack in our 2017 lineup, the TrailRunner is a basic pack with a pleasant lightweight and adequate comfort for broader shoulders.

 If you're an occasional hydration pack user and don't need anything fancy, check out the TrailRunner.
-It'll carry your water and a couple small extras without breaking the bank.
+It'll carry your water and a couple of small extras without breaking the bank.